lab2/lab2/README.md

 Over time, I also came to realize that the leadership environments I worked in often lacked the clarity, courage, and vision needed to truly empower teams.
 While there were moments of support, they were too often overshadowed by hesitation, and a focus on appearances rather than outcomes.
 That, too, made it harder to stay engaged.

 Quality is a mindset, not a checklist.
 I’m done with noise, rituals, and silos.
-TEAMS not silos should be the rule, yet too often it wasn’t (negative kudos to Raffello, Yasser, Peter, Siegfried) — encounters that taught me mostly how not to lead.
+“TEAMS, not silos” should be the rule, yet too often it wasn’t — encounters that taught me mostly how not to lead: if you’ve been looking for me, you know exactly who I mean — and who fell short.

 ## How to connect